Kaal (2005 film): Production

-Shah had earlier assisted Karan Johar in Kabhi Khushi Kabhie Gham...
-(2001).
+Soham Shah had earlier assisted Karan Johar in Kabhi Khushi Kabhie Gham (2001).
 The filmmakers used 25 litres of real blood in the film.
 The idea of using computer-generated tigers was dropped because of the lack of its realism.
 The three tigers shown in Kaal were also used in the Hollywood film Gladiator (2000).
 Scenes involving tigers were shot in Bangkok, where they used to roam free on sets.
-Vivek Oberoi wanted to portray the character Kaali, but later accepted the one offered.
+Vivek Oberoi wanted to portray the character Kaali, but later accepted the role he was offered.
 The film was shot at the Jim Corbett National Park.

 Reception

 The film received mixed reviews from critics, noting it to be a different type of horror film.
-Planet Bollywood rated the film 5/10, stating," Soham Shah is as inept at directing performances as he is at writing an engaging screenplay or building any sort of momentum or pacing visually.
+Planet Bollywood rated the film 5/10 stars, writing, "Soham Shah is as inept at directing performances as he is at writing an engaging screenplay or building any sort of momentum or pacing visually.
 Lack of strong characterization tells on the dismal level of performances from the cast.
 Lara Dutta cringes, cries, and yells randomly, while Esha Deol consistently carries a strange expression on her face that suggests she might have just swallowed a frog.
 Capable actors, Vivek Oberoi and John Abraham are sadly curtailed by their cardboard characters.
-Ajay Devgan tries his level best to rise above the non-existent screenplay, but the daunting task of saving the film single-handedly proves too difficult even for him."
+Ajay Devgn tries his level best to rise above the non-existent screenplay, but the daunting task of saving the film single-handedly proves too difficult even for him."